1umerov/1xederabit/README.md

-# xedera.dev
-Xedera World.
+### Xedera World.
 Made with ♥

+Just fork it or download the zip file.
+Do whatever you want, i aint your commander